-God, the father, is a work of fiction.
-The fact that the pain and suffering exist in the world — both for humans and animals — suggests that God is not the kind of deity Evangelicals claim he is.
+The fact that pain and suffering exist in the world — both for humans and animals — suggests that God is not the kind of deity Evangelicals claim he is.
 Would an all-powerful God of love ignore pain and suffering when it was in his power to put an end to it?
 What better way to show your love, mercy, and kindness than to alleviate pain and suffering.
 Instead, God does nothing, suggesting that either he doesn’t care or he doesn’t exist.
 My money is on the latter.

 Tome should immediately, without delay, put away the vacuous cliché, God knows what you are going through, he lost his son.
 Saying this makes light of human pain and suffering.
 It’s the equivalent of saying, Hey, suck it up.
 God suffered loss too when Jesus didn’t come home one weekend.
 He knows what you are going through.
 God made it to the other side and you will too!